OneBusAway/onebusaway-android/onebusaway-android/src/main/java/org/onebusaway/android/tad/README.md

 file, a new test method can be created.
 In this method, a TADTrip object can be instantiated with the CSV string passed into the constructor and the runSimulation method called.

+***Idea Wishlist***
+- Favorite Trips: Allow person to bookmark a favorite TAD Trip.
+This would involve storing a combo of the starting stop, destination stop & the trip Id.
+However, since Trip IDs are not persistent and are subject to expiration, a way to uniquely identify trips is needed.

+- Multi-Legged Trips: Maybe something for OTP, but have multi-bus trips.
+TAD already supports it by passing in an array of segments.